chemkg/chemrof/src/docs/database.md

         chem:atomic_number 25.0 .
 ```

-This is referenced in instances in the file MonoatomicIon.ttl is derived from CHEBI, e.g:
+This is referenced in instances in the file MonoatomicIon.ttl, which is derived from CHEBI.
+For example:

 ```turtle
 chem:MonoatomicIon/Mn/+4       rdf:type        chem:MonoatomicIon ;